 ConduITS, the Institutes for Translational Sciences at Mount Sinai CTSA and the Office of Research Services (ORS) offers services to assist research teams with any research-related question, from data collection to best practices in community-engaged study recruitment and retention.

 Our approach to precision medicine has evolved toward a precision public health framework that integrates genomics with key public health domains such as environmental health, social determinants of health, and big data team science to more effectively address health equity challenges.
 In parallel, our approach to community engagement has also evolved.
-The ConduITS team has fostered a strong foundation of meaningful community engagement among diverse partners built over decades to create local capacity and durable, equitable relationships, as well as improve the local environment and policies to impact health.
-Many of our community and academic partners are nationally renowned for advancing community-partnered research.

 Once a priority area is identified, we invite clinicians, funders, insurers, policymakers, and entrepreneurs, drawing from established and novel partnerships, to provide relevant expertise and resources to allow rapid and effective response to emerging health priorities.
 The goal is to drive community-centered strategies and solutions leveraging innovations including geographical information systems tools for participatory mapping and digital technologies that can facilitate engagement, characterize environmental exposures, and inform local planning and decision-making.